wandb/weave/docs/docs/guides/integrations/cerebras.md

 # Cerebras

 Weave automatically tracks and logs LLM calls made via the [Cerebras Cloud SDK](https://inference-docs.cerebras.ai/introduction).
-Because when you're using Cerebras, every millisecond counts!

 ## Traces

-In the world of AI, speed is king.
-It's crucial to keep track of your LLM calls, not just for debugging, but also to ensure you're getting the lightning-fast [inference Cerebras](https://inference-docs.cerebras.ai/introduction) is known for.
-Weave helps you do just that by automatically capturing traces for the Cerebras Cloud SDK.
+Tracking LLM calls is crucial for debugging and performance monitoring.
+Weave helps you do this by automatically capturing traces for the Cerebras Cloud SDK.

-Let's dive in and see how Weave can help you track your speed demon of an AI:
+Here's an example of how to use Weave with Cerebras:

 ```python
 import os